Azure/trusted-signing-action/README.md

 # A boolean value (true/false) that indicates if the folder specified by the files-folder input should be searched recursively.
 The default value is false.
 files-folder-recurse: true

 # An integer value that indicates the depth of the recursive search toggled by the files-folder-recurse input.
+By default there is no limit to the depth of the search.
 files-folder-depth: 2
 ```